AEDC 2024 results

 The AEDC is a key tool in school, early years and community planning, research and policymaking across Victoria and nationally.

-The AEDC is completed by school teachers in children's first year of school.
+The AEDC is completed by school teachers in children's first year of full-time school.

 Why the AEDC is important